The Practical Kitchen

 • Mix the dough.
 In a large mixing bowl, whisk together flour, sugar, salt, and yeast.
 Pour the warm water and olive oil directly into the center.
 Mix with a dough whisk until a messy, cohesive, sticky dough forms.
 Gather the dough in a rough ball at the bottom of the bowl.
 Cover and rest 5 minutes.

 • First set of folds.
-With damp hands, grab a corner of the dough and stretch and fold it over itself.
+With damp hands, grab the top edge of the dough and stretch and fold it down over itself.
 Rotate the bowl a quarter turn and repeat until all the edges have been folded over the center of the dough.
 Cover and rest 5 minutes.

 • Second set of folds.
 With damp hands, repeat the stretching and folding process all the way around the bowl.
 Cover and rest 10 minutes this time